Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/Generic.Files.ByteOrderMark.md

 ## Description

-A simple sniff for detecting BOMs that may corrupt application work.
+A simple rule for detecting BOMs that may corrupt application work.

 ## Further Reading